JSaurav0409/ClimeAware/README.md

 # ClimeAware 🌦️ - Real-time Weather Information App

 ClimeAware is a responsive weather application that provides real-time weather updates for any city in the world.
 The app uses the OpenWeatherMap API to fetch weather data such as temperature, humidity, and wind speed.
-It also supports features like geolocation and unit conversion (Celsius/Fahrenheit).
+It also supports unit conversion (Celsius/Fahrenheit).

 ## Features 🚀

 - **Real-time Weather Data**: Get current weather details like temperature, humidity, and wind speed for any city.
-- **Geolocation Support**: Automatically fetch weather data for your current location using the browser's geolocation feature.
 - **Unit Conversion**: Switch between Celsius and Fahrenheit units with a single click.
 - **Responsive Design**: Optimized for mobile and desktop users.
 - **Loading Indicator**: A loading spinner provides feedback while fetching data.